Best Spots for Eagle Watching in St. Louis

 Other activities include warming tents and childrenʼs art courtesy of The Green Center on Saturday.

 As a bonus, Lewis and Clark re-enactors will give living history demonstrations at both bridge entrances.
-Re-enactors from the Discovery Expedition of St. Charles will be at the Missouri entrance to the bridge showing how Lewis and Clark and their crew lived, cooked, and traveled 200 years ago.
-Visitors can see a flag raising at 10 a.m. and a lowering at 3 p.m. on both Saturday and Sunday.
+Re-enactors from the Corps of Discovery will be at the Missouri entrance to the bridge showing how Lewis and Clark and their crew lived, cooked, and traveled 200 years ago.

 The Illinois bridge entrance will feature re-enactors from the Lewis and Clark State Historic Site in Hartford, Illinois.